assetsathidev1/DS-AlgoExpert/readme.md

 ### Algo DS Practice

-- Repo where i save all the algo ds problem solutions.
+- Repo where i save all the algo ds problem solutions and ml revision.
 - AlgoExpert.io is the source.
 - Logged in from personal email.

-To-Do:
-- change login on algoexpert - not allowing